 Pediatric Forearm Fracture Treatment Specialist Q&A

+A pediatric forearm fracture is a break in one or both forearm bones.
+This type of fracture is particularly common in children due to their active lifestyles and a tendency for physical activities.
+Symptoms may include extreme pain, swelling, bruising, and trouble moving or utilizing the affected arm.
+Immediate medical attention is essential to determining an accurate diagnosis and suitable treatment.
 If you or a loved one would like to know more about pediatric forearm fractures, their cause and treatment, contact Florida Hand Center today!
-For more information, call us or schedule an appointment online.
-We have convenient locations in Port Charlotte, FL and Fort Myers, FL to serve you.
+For more information, contact us or request an appointment online.
+We have convenient locations in Fort Myers, FL, and Port Charlotte, FL.

 Table of Contents:

 Broken bones, or fractures, are among the most common of childhood injuries, and forearm fractures account for more than 40% of them.
 The forearm, the lower part of the arm between the wrist and the elbow, is made up of two bones: the radius and the ulna.
 Fractures of the forearm often occur when children are just being children – playing on the playground or participating in sports.
 They love to run, skip, hop, jump and tumble, activities which could potentially result in a forearm fracture which are usually caused by either a fall onto an outstretched arm, a fall directly onto the forearm or a direct blow to the forearm.
 The bones of a child have a different quality and consistency to those of an adult and because children are still growing, their injuries need different evaluation, and sometimes different treatment.
 Since a child’s bones heal quicker than an adult’s, it is important to treat any fracture promptly to avoid future problems caused by the bones beginning to heal themselves.